 Palmyra's richest residents had constructed and sumptuously decorated these monuments to the dead, some of which have been recently looted.

 Palmyra bears scars of Syria's ongoing war: clashes between armed rebels and government forces in 2013 left collapsed columns and statues in their wake.

-Hundreds of statues and artefacts from Palmyra's museum were transferred out of the city before it fell to IS, according to Syria's antiquities chief Mamoun Abdulkarim.
+Hundreds of statues and artefacts from Palmyra's museum were transferred out of the city before it fell to the Islamic State jihadist group, according to Syria's antiquities chief Mamoun Abdulkarim.

 But many others -- including massive tombs -- could not be moved.